-Correspondence: cyruscasingal@psu.edu.ph
+\Correspondence: cyruscasingal@psu.edu.ph

+Research Article

-Research Article Received: 11 June 2024 Revised: 09 July 2024 Accepted: 11 July 2024 Published: 15 July 2024
+Received: 11 June 2024 Revised: 01 July 2024 Accepted: 11 July 2024 Published: 15 July 2024

-Abstract: There is a critical need to understand the effect of changing assessment methods on demonstrated competencies in teacher education.
-This study examined how the transition from online to in-person testing affects the measured teaching competencies of students who completed a Competency-Based Enhancement (CBE) program, aiming to identify factors contributing to performance differences and strategies for adaptation.
-Using a one-group pre-test-post-test design, the study involved 669 graduating teacher education students at Pangasinan State University.
+Abstract: This study addresses the critical need for understanding the effect of changing assessment methods on demonstrated competencies in teacher education.
+It examines how the transition from online to in-person testing affects the measured teaching competencies of students who completed a Competency-Based Enhancement (CBE) program, aiming to identify factors contributing to performance differences and strategies for adaptation.
+Using a quasi-experimental pre-test/post-test design, the study involved 669 graduating teacher education students at Pangasinan State University.
 Participants completed online pre-tests and in-person post-tests, with data analyzed through paired samples t-tests, multiple regression, and ANCOVA.
 Findings revealed a significant decline in post-test scores despite CBE participation, suggesting a substantial effect of the testing modality change.
 The change in the testing environment emerged as the most significant predictor of score differences, while student engagement levels were positively associated with minor score decreases.
 These results underscore the need for adaptive assessment strategies in competency-based education programs.
 While limited to a single institution, this study recommends implementing a scaffolded approach to assessment transitions and enhancing student support services to mitigate adverse effects on performance across different testing modalities.